Updated: August 6, 2023

 2. The burning of candles, except in the use of necessary religious practices.
+In these

 G. All decorations, signs, and other materials should comply with the University Student Code of Conduct and Freedom of Expression Policy.
 Posting of stolen or unauthorized signs and signs or promotional material involving alcohol or other drugs, including empty alcohol containers/packaging, is not permitted.

 A. Specific evacuation procedures are posted in each building.
 Residents can contact their Resident Director for further information about community-specific evacuation procedures.
 During an evacuation, residents must follow these guidelines:

 1. Wear shoes and appropriate clothing.